loginom/admin-guide-l10n/data-en/server/README.md

-# Loginom Server
+# The Loginom Server

-It is an analytical server responsible for loading tasks, calculations, model training, visualisation, rights management, etc. Loginom Server is a key platform element required for the team work.
+It is an analytical server responsible for loading tasks, calculations, model training, visualisation, rights management, etc. The Loginom Server is a key platform element required for teamwork.

- [Loginom Studio](../studio/README.md) provides for the server management, configuration, visualisation and other operations.
-Other platform components, with the exception of the [Desktop](../desktop/README.md) component, can interact with Loginom Server.
+The [Loginom Studio](../studio/README.md) provides for server management, configuration, visualisation and other operations.
+Other platform components, with the exception of the [Desktop](../desktop/README.md) component, can interact with the Loginom Server.

-Loginom Server is designated for deployment in the internal network when the work of more than one user from different working places is anticipated.
+The Loginom Server is designated for deployment in the internal network when the work of more than one user from different working places is anticipated.

 ## System Requirements